One-Way ANOVA with JMP

 • Alternative Hypothesis(Ha): The data are not normally distributed

-Since the p-values of normality tests for the five data sets are higher than alpha level (0.05), we fail to reject the null hypothesis and claim that the startup costs for any of the five businesses are normally distributed.
-If any of the five data sets are not normally distributed, we need to use other hypothesis testing methods other than one-way ANOVA.
-In this example, all five data sets are normally distributed; however, if any of them were not normally distributed, we would need to use another hypothesis test.
+Since the p-values from the normality tests for the five data sets exceed the alpha level (0.05), we fail to reject the null hypothesis and conclude that the startup costs for any of the five businesses are normally distributed.
+If any of the five data sets are not normally distributed, we need to use alternative hypothesis-testing methods other than one-way ANOVA.
+In this example, all five data sets are normally distributed; however, if any were not, we would need to use another hypothesis test.

 • Null Hypothesis(H0):

-• Alternative Hypothesis(Ha): at least one of the variances is different from others
+• Alternative Hypothesis(Ha): at least one of the variances is different from the others

 1. Click Analyze -> Fit Y by X